Approximation algorithms for noncommutative CSPs

 Both algorithms apply the nonlinear operation $X \mapsto \tilde{X}$ on matrices of exponential dimension in $N$.
 We need the spectral decomposition of $X$ to calculate $\tilde{X}$.
 So it is natural to ask the following question about the vector-to-unitary construction. \begin{question} Is there an efficient algorithm that given $\vec{x}$ and $t$ finds the $t$-th eigenvalue (in some ordering) of the operator $U_{\vec{x}}$? \end{question}

-Even though both algorithms give polynomial-sized descriptions for the approximate solutions, given that the solutions are exponential-sized, one cannot hope to even write down the matrices $\tilde{X}_1,\ldots,\tilde{X}_N$.
-From the nonlocal games perspective, the output of the algorithm $\tilde{X}_1,\ldots,\tilde{X}_N$ are observables of Alice and Bob in a quantum strategy with $O(N)$ qubits.
-Could the players be implemented efficiently on quantum computers? \begin{question} Could the order-$3$ observable $\tilde{U_{\vec{x}}}$ be implemented on a polynomial-sized quantum circuit? \end{question}
+Given that the solutions are exponential-sized, one cannot hope to even write down the matrices $\tilde{X}_1,\ldots,\tilde{X}_N$.
+From the nonlocal games perspective, these operators are observables of Alice and Bob in a quantum strategy with $O(N)$ qubits.
+Could these players be implemented efficiently on quantum computers? \begin{question} Could the order-$3$ observable $\tilde{U_{\vec{x}}}$ be implemented using a polynomial-sized quantum circuit? \end{question}